oslabs-beta/Tuba/README.md

   res.status(500).json({"message": "An error occurred!"});
 });
 ```
-You will need to setup your own secure postgres Database.
+You will need to setup/provide your own secure postgres Database.
+This ensures your data is secure and private.
-Place the link to your postgres database in your .env file.
-You MUST use TUBA_PG_URI as the property key.
+Create an empty database and place the URI in an .env file.
+You MUST use TUBA_PG_URI as the proprety key.
 Ex:

 ```bash
 TUBA_PG_URI='https://postgress.database.link.here.com'
 ```
 Tuba now has access to your database.
-You will still need to configure the database schema before storing error data.
-That will be covered in the Docker Image section of the docs.
+The database schema should still be unconfigured at this point.
+This can be done via a simple Postman request that will be covered in the Docker Image section of the docs.

 ## Prometheus

-If you are using Tuba in a prometheus environment, you can take advantage of the custom Prometheus metrics included in the npm package.
+If you are using Tuba in a Prometheus environment, you can take advantage of the custom Prometheus metrics included in the npm package.

 To use this functionality, include the prom-client package in your dependencies: